mitmath/18336/README.md

 <h2 align="center">
-  MIT 18.336J/6.335J, Fall 2020 <br />
+  MIT 18.336J/6.335J, Fall 2021 <br />
   Fast Methods for Partial Differential and Integral Equations
 </h2>

+This course broadly covers modern numerical methods for solving large-scale partial differential and integral equations.
+The focus varies year to year and is often updated to include state-of-the-art techniques.
+This semester we will foucs in particular on Fourier and modern polynomial spectral methods, the fast multipole method, boundary integral equations, and applications to fluid dynamics and electromagnetism.

-A unified introduction to the theory and practice of modern, near linear-time, numerical methods for large-scale partial differential and integral equations.
+Catalog description: *A unified introduction to the theory and practice of modern, near linear-time, numerical methods for large-scale partial differential and integral equations.
 Topics include: preconditioned iterative methods; generalized Fast Fourier Transform and other butterfly-based methods; multiresolution approaches including multigrid algorithms, hierarchical low-rank matrix decompositions, and low and high frequency Fast Multipole Methods.
-Example applications include: aircraft design, cardiovascular system modeling, electronic structure computation, and tomographic imaging.
+Example applications include: aircraft design, cardiovascular system modeling, electronic structure computation, and tomographic imaging.*

-This semester we will focus in particular in Fourier and polynomial spectral methods, FMM, methods for integral equations, and applications to fluid dynamics and electromagnetism.

 ## Syllabus

-**Lectures**: Tuesday/Thursday 9:30-11:00 AM US eastern time via zoom (links on Canvas).
+**Lectures**: Tuesday/Thursday 11:00-12:30 AM, room 2-131.

-**Office Hours**: Tuesday/Thursday afternoons and by appointment via zoom (links on Canvas).
+**Office Hours**: Tuesday/Thursday afternoons and by appointment.

 **Prerequisites**: This course covers advanced techniques for discretizing and solving PDEs.
 Some familiarity with ordinary differential equations, partial differential equaitons, Fourier transforms, linear algebra, and basic numerical methods for PDEs is assumed.